ITV Central: Globe: 1982–85

-Upon launch, Central's on screen presentation featured a sphere (which resembled a moon or a total eclipse) which would burst open with light, before reforming, accompanied by a light jingle, but was dropped and revised during 1983, so the moon ident would just appear of darkness with the colour spectrum appearing to its left hand side.
+Upon launch, Central's on screen presentation featured a sphere (which resembled a moon or a total eclipse) which would burst open with light, before reforming, accompanied by a light jingle, but was dropped and revised during 1983, so the moon ident would just appear out of darkness with the colour spectrum appearing to its left hand side.
 This ident was dropped locally in 1985, but remained on the front and end of networked programmes until August 1988.

 Although the symbol is well known as the "globe", Russ J Graham of Transdiffusion said the ident passes through several stages that make the viewer wonder "what is it?", before "revealing nothing", noting he thought of it as an egg, but noted it was apparently based on a UFO hovering over the Midlands.

 Cake: 1985–98

-On 27 August 1985, a new presentation package was launched, which saw the moon redesigned into a three-dimensional shape.
+On 30 August 1985 at 7pm, a new presentation package was launched, which saw the moon redesigned into a three-dimensional shape.
 It was initially used solely for regional continuity purposes.
 It did not appear as a pre-programme front ident on network programming from Central, however, it having only been adopted for branding network programmes in April 1988, it began to be used as one of only a few animated end captions in ITV’s history, a few months after pre-programme ITV idents were dropped.
 The new logo was a circle in shape, but with a curved line running down the left hand side and five horizontal lines dividing the sphere up into twelve segments.
-The left six segments were coloured red, orange, yellow, green, blue and purple and the whole symbol was computer animated.
+The left six segments were coloured red, orange, yellow, green, blue and purple and the whole symbol was computer-animated.
 The symbol, nicknamed "The Aspirin", or more popularly The Cake, would have a variety of form ups, mainly involved with bringing the segments together or applying the colour to the symbol.
 The soundtrack was the same composition, but played in a variety of different ways.
 On 25 April 1987, a new promotional package was introduced with a new slogan Let's Get Together in 1988.

 Central also adopted the ITV 1989 generic look as another ident to use alongside the Cake.
 The generic ident was used in its raw form, along with altered music, and as part of another ident giving greater emphasis to the cake, and was only used into the ITN News.
 Between 1985 and 1997, well over 10,000 different sequences were made by Central's Presentation team in Birmingham, including break bumpers, idents, "next" animations and trail designs, which give the channel a wider range of presentation than any other British television station.
 The last batch of Cake idents to be created was introduced on 1 January 1997, in which the cake became more abstract with both more advanced computer graphics used and more live action models & sequences (including a physical neon sign version).